cesarj41/AspNetCoreBoilerplateWebApi/README.md

 Follow these steps to get your development environment set up:

   1. Clone the repository
+  2. Set DbConnection string either on the appsettings.json file or on the os enviroment variables (recommended way).

   2. At the root directory, restore projects:
      ```
      dotnet restore
      ```
-  3. Within the `src.Web` directory, run:
+  3. Within the `src.Infrastructure` directory, run database migrations:
      ```
+     dotnet ef database update
+     ```
+  4. Within the `src.Web` directory, run:
+     ```
 	 dotnet run
 	 ```
-  4. Launch [https://localhost:5001/](https://localhost:5001/) in your browser to view the Web UI
+  5. Launch [https://localhost:5001/swagger](https://localhost:5001/swagger) in your browser to view the endpoints.

 ## Technologies